-The staff liaison will prepare action minutes (except for the Historic Resources Committee, where the secretary shall do so).
+The staff liaison will prepare action minutes.
 Action minutes or summary (sense) minutes are preferred.
 Verbatim minutes are discouraged.
 The minutes serve as the permanent official record of the advisory body.
 The minutes should reflect the members in attendance, members who were absent, a description of each agenda item and the action taken by the advisory body.
 Titles of motions and resolutions are recorded verbatim.
 In order to become an official record of activities, minutes must be approved by the BCC.
 Minutes are normally approved as soon as reasonably possible.
 Amendments or corrections may be made to the minutes in public meetings, with the approval of the BCC.